duncangw1/HockeyShop/README.md

 ## Description

 Welcome to HockeyShop!

 This app is a fully funtioncal E-Commerce store built using the MERN stack.
 Notable features include user authenticaion, user profiles, Admin-level product and user management tools, complete checkout process including shipping info and mock payment (via PayPal API), dynamic cart display, and product ratings plus reviews.
 Logging in or signing up is required to view the complete checkout process, order history, and all Admin-level functions.

 Please view the deployed application [here](https://hockeyshop.herokuapp.com/) or navigate to the [Usage](#usage) section below to view a self-guided tour through the application's functionality.

-Technologies used within this app: MongoDB, Express, React, Node.js, Redux, React Bootstrap, Mongoose, JavaScript, JWT Authenticaion, PayPal API, HTML, CSS.
+Technologies used to build this app include: MongoDB, Express, React, Node.js, Redux, React Bootstrap, Mongoose, JavaScript, JWT Authenticaion, PayPal API, HTML, CSS.

 ## Table of Contents